renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: order_reverse boolean

-    If False, the default, the items in the box will be draw first-to-last, with the first item in the box being below the second, and so on.
+    If False, the default, the items in the box will be drawn first-to-last, with the first item in the box being below the second, and so on.
 If True, this order will be reversed, and the first item in the box will be above all other items in the box.